englhardt/OneClassActiveLearning.jl/README.md

 ### Active learning strategies
 This is a list of the available active learning strategies:

+#### Pool-based Query Strategies
+Pool-based query strategies define an informativeness function for a query.
+They then select the most informative observation from a pool of unlabeled observations.

 - Data-based query strategies
   - MinimumMarginPQs and ExpectedMinimumMarginPQs [1]
   - ExpectedMaximumEntropyPQs [1]